open-component-model/ocm-k8s-toolkit/docs/adr/replication.md

 ## Problem 4: Should the Replication controller make use of component descriptors cached by the Component controller?

 As a matter of fact, the Component controller caches the component descriptors of the OCM components it is working on.
-At the moment of writing such a cached component descriptor is represented as a dedicated Artifact custom resource, which is referenced from the status of the Compoent resource.
+At the moment of writing such a cached component descriptor is represented as a dedicated Artifact custom resource, which is referenced from the status of the Component resource.
 In the future the implementation will likely change.
 But the question remains the same - should the replication controller try to re-use the cached component descriptor?

 Options:
 * Option 1: No, provide the OCM Library with OCM coordinates of the source component and let it download the component version from the source repository from scratch.